ZakBrinlee/GitHub-Certification-Learning/Github Foundations/Learning Git and GitHub/README.md

 ### Syncing GitHub
 - `fetch` vs `pull`
--- `fetch` will sync the connection between remote and local -- `pull` will sync and copy the changes from a remote repo into the local files/working directy
+  - `fetch` will sync the connection between remote and local
+  - `pull` will sync and copy the changes from a remote repo into the local files/working directy
 - Releases
--- Specific version of your application
+  - Specific version of your application
--- `vX.X.X` -> `v<main-release.sub-release.minor-release|bug-fix>`
+  - `vX.X.X` -> `v<main-release.sub-release.minor-release|bug-fix>`

 ### Repository Insights
 - Pulse
--- Overview of the repository including # of Pull Requests, Open Pull requests, etc
+  - Overview of the repository including # of Pull Requests, Open Pull requests, etc
 - Contributors
--- Graphs with information regarding additions, deletions, contributors, etc
+  - Graphs with information regarding additions, deletions, contributors, etc
-- Community
---
 - Community Standards
--- How the project compares to GitHub's community standards
+  - How the project compares to GitHub's community standards
 - Traffic
--- Vistors, Clones, referring sites, popular content, etc
+  - Vistors, Clones, referring sites, popular content, etc
 - Commits
--- Shows commits over time
+  - Shows commits over time
 - Code Frequency
--- Graphs of actions to code on the repo
+  - Graphs of actions to code on the repo
 - Depency Graph
--- What dependencies the project has and if any are out of date
+  - What dependencies the project has and if any are out of date
 - Network
--- Graph of people making pull requests/changes to code.
+  - Graph of people making pull requests/changes to code.
 - Forks
--- List of forks from the repo
+  - List of forks from the repo

 ### GitHub Shortcut Features
 - `?` immediately opens a helper
--- If in repo, will open command pallete
+  - If in repo, will open command pallete
--- If in main GH, will open Shortcut window
+  - If in main GH, will open Shortcut window
 - `CMD+k` opens command pallete
 - `CMD+.` opens a lightweight editor in github.dev